abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 // no compiler error unless we place a "@Override" atop Y's foo()
 ```
 ### static Method Hiding
-`static` methods are never inherited and thus if we try to override them, we will have to follow same 4 rules as overriding, a static method is bound to class so it will depend on the reference we use to call it. **They can't be overriden though**, only hidden.
+We follow same 4 rules as overriding, a static method is bound to class so it will depend on the reference or classname we use to call it. **They can't be overriden though**, only hidden.

-No compilation if one is marked `static` and the other is not.
+Compilation error if one is marked `static` and the other is not.

 ```java
 public class MyClass {